What is Motor Planning?

 Learning new skills can be challenging such as dressing, letter formations etc. However, with the right support & scaffolding - kid's can do great!

 Handwriting can be a challenge where it might be illegible, poorly presented & tiring.
-Assistive technology can be a great option as kids get older & there is research to suggest that children with motor planning difficulties do better with cursive script when writing.
+Assistive technology can be a great option as kids get older if writing has become a barrier to their academic progress.

 If you are looking for more strategies, ideas & information on motor planning skills & Dyspraxia/DCD; I have engaging videos on my course available here